faircloth-lab/seqtools/README.markdown

     python --configuration=linker-py.conf`

-## Extras
+## Extras (in `helpers/`)

 `linker-py` includes several additional 'helper' scripts to make your life easier:

  * `levenshtein.py` - this script will take a linker-py.conf file and evaluate the Levenshtein distance (or Hamming distance) between the tags on a per-section basis.
+Requires pylevenshtein (see Dependencies above).

         python levenshtein.py --configuration=linker-py.conf --section=Linker

- * `getLinkerSequence.py` - this script will retrieve sequence from the database given a number of criteria
+ * `get_parsed_reads.py` - this script will retrieve sequence from the database given a number of criteria

-        python getLinkerSequence.py --configuration=linker-py.conf
+        python get_parsed_reads.py --configuration=linker-py.conf

 ## Suggested Reading